COVID-19 Requirements for Visitors

 The average jury service is for one week, unless otherwise instructed by the judge.
 Jurors will report at 8:00 a.m. on their first day (usually on Mondays except during holiday weeks).
 They will be checked in and given an orientation on the petit juror process and what will be expected of you.
 Jurors may be placed on call and given instructions for reporting for the rest of the week, which is normally 9:00 a.m.
 Jurors selected to serve on a jury trial will follow the judge’s instruction for reporting.
 Jurors may serve on multiple jury trials.
 Jurors will receive $25 per day compensation only for the days they report in person at the courthouse.
 Many jurors serve less than a full week.

-All jurors should report to the jury assembly on the fourth floor of the State Court Building "B" located at 12 East Park Square, Marietta, Georgia.
+All jurors should report to the jury assembly room on the fourth floor of the State Court Building "B" located at 12 East Park Square, Marietta, Georgia.

 In the event of inclement weather, jurors should check local news channels, CobbTV, or the Cobb County Government website for reporting times and possible court closings.

 Free parking is provided to those summoned for jury duty and special parking locations are available to handicap jurors.
 Please bring your portion of your juror summons for verification for jury parking.

 Please park at the County Parking Deck labeled “P”.
 You will need to park on the 5th level.
 Entrance to the parking deck is located on Hansell Street.
 The address is 191 Lawrence St. in Marietta, GA 30060.
 You will receive a validation ticket for free parking from Jury Administration.